manguluka/zeit-api-client/README.md

 > API client for Zeit Now integrations based on @zeit/integration-utils

-Originally created for participants in the inaugaural [Zeit Integrations Hackathon](https://zeit.co/hackathon).
+Originally created for participants in the inaugural [Zeit Integrations Hackathon](https://zeit.co/hackathon).

 Currently supports a small subset of the Now API, contributions(tests/documentation/endpoint support) welcome and appreciated.
 Feel free to contact `Luka Kakia` on the hackathon Slack with any questions.